masiedu4/all-my-blog-posts/cl03tr6zy04upvenvhzuv63eh.md

-## Advanced Solidity for Developers Who Are Also Busy and Lazy.
+## Solidity for Developers Who Are Busy and Lazy.

 Solidity is a challenging programming language to learn.